 Communicates, “Now I have one bear and you have one,” while giving a peer a stuffed bear.

-Source: California Department of Education.
+Source: California Department of Social Services.
 2016.

 Building Middle

-Counts up to five objects using one-to-one
+Counts up to five objects using one-to-one correspondence; and Recites numbers in order, one through ten

 Possible Examples